 Food & Drink

-While our cafe is currently closed for renovations(re-opening Spring 2023), we are operating a pop-up coffee station at our admission desk.
+While our cafe is currently closed for renovations(re-opening Summer 2023), we are operating a pop-up coffee station at our admission desk.
 When open, the main café with both indoor and outdoor seating, is situated in the Visitor Centre building and offers spectacular views over the Crannog.
 Open from 9.30am daily with a hearty breakfast menu, followed by a range of lunchtime meals suitable for all palates and budgets.
 And, if you are not hungry enough for a main meal, there’s a wonderful selection of home baked cakes and other sweet treats that will be sure to tempt you.
 Some people like to bring their own food and picnic tables are provided at the front of the building.
 Whether you’re eating food bought on site or brought from home, please remember the park is a ‘Leave No Trace’ facility, so be sure to bring your packaging and leftovers home with you.

 Booking your tickets online before you arrive is convenient and it secures your place.